Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

-In terms of overall stability of the results, for the Model 3 sample we notice a deviation at low $\kmax$ values.
-This is affecting more heavily samples at the highest redshifts, for which the value of the \gls{fob} at $\kmax\sim0.1\kMpc$ is already larger than the corresponding $68\%$ confidence level, and only gets below the threshold when including the additional signal from smaller scales.
-This effect is mostly related to the presence of projection effects, given the large dimensionality of the selected parameter space.
-In detail, we find that all samples display a non-negligible correlation between the cold dark matter density parameter, $\omegac$, and the EFT counterterm $c_0$, leading to a systematic shift of $\omegac$ for the lowest values of $\kmax$, where there is not enough constraining power to properly constrain $c_0$.
-Fixing the cubic tidal bias $\bGthree$ to the coevolution relation typically helps in bringing the cosmological parameters back on top of their fiducial positions.
-This happens because of the further degeneracy between $\bGthree$ and $c_0$ over the mildly nonlinear regime.
+In terms of overall stability of the results, we observe a deviation at low $\kmax$ values for the Model 3 sample.
+This is more strongly affecting high-redshift snapshots, for which the value of the \gls{fob} at $\kmax\sim0.1\kMpc$ already exceeds the corresponding $68\%$ confidence level, and only gets below the threshold when including additional signals from smaller scales.
+This effect is primarily attributed to the presence of projection effects, owing to the large dimensionality of the selected parameter space.
+Specifically, we find that all samples display a non-negligible correlation between the cold dark matter density parameter, $\omegac$, and the EFT counterterm $c_0$, resulting in a systematic shift of $\omegac$ for the lowest values of $\kmax$, where there is insufficient constraining power to accurately constrain $c_0$.
+Fixing the cubic tidal bias $\bGthree$ to the coevolution relation typically helps to restore the cosmological parameters to their fiducial positions.
+This happens due the further degeneracy between $\bGthree$ and $c_0$ over the mildly non-linear regime.
 The relative importance of the $\omegac$-$c_0$ degeneracy gets amplified only when considering the snapshots at the highest redshifts.
 As a partial confirmation of this trend, \cite{PezCroEgg2108} did not report either any low-$k$ systematic effect when analysing mock galaxies meant to reproduce the clustering properties of the BOSS -- CMASS and LOWZ -- and SDSS MGS samples, since, in that case, the considered redshift range was much lower ($0.1\lesssim z\lesssim 0.6$) than the one analysed in this work.
 As a further cross-check, the same effect is partially present when combining the full shape of the galaxy power spectrum and bispectrum in a joint analysis (Euclid Collaboration: Eggemeier et al., in prep.), albeit with a lower significance, due to the additional constraining power of higher-order statistics.